PockyBum522/windows-setup-assistant/README.md

 * Move work to be async, although that will mean needing to disable changes to the Main Window controls during the process.
 Not a big deal, though.

-* Application settings able to be set, not just Windows settings
+* Application settings would be nice to be able to be set, not just Windows settings - This will be more difficult to set up since I can't just index .reg files for some of those

 * Better logging and failure recovery

-* Considering: Integration of AutoHotKey scripts for both program installation/installation automation as well as changing settings
+* Considering: Integration of AutoHotKey scripts for attended installers automation as well as changing settings

 * Making desktop and start menu shortcuts if specified for PortableApplicationInstaller and ArchiveInstaller.

 ### Long-Term

-* Windows 11 Support
+* Windows 11 Support (Has not yet been tested at all)

 # Extensible Configuration - Installers